Dolomites Webcam allows you to see in real-time the snow and weather conditions of some locations in the Dolomites.

 Cortina d’Ampezzo has always been a prime location for mountain lovers, with its stunning landscapes, sports, and entertainment.
 However, it’s also a perfect destination for those who are interested in Italian fashion and shopping, as well as locally crafted items, art, jewelry, and antiques.

-This webcam is located at the Rifugio Auronzo, the starting point for the Tre Cime di Lavaredo loop, iconic mountains that have become victims of their own success.
-The webcam frames the magnificent Cadini di Misurina mountain group, which resemble the realm of Mordor.
+This webcam is positioned at the Locatelli Hut, located approximately halfway along the loop around the Tre Cime di Lavaredo, iconic mountains that have become victims of their own success.

 Webcam – Malga Giau